ppy/osu-wiki/news/2025/2025-11-21-osu-world-cup-2025-round-of-16-recap.md

 As one of the earlier matches of Sunday, Thailand vs. Japan started off with a bang, featuring two absolute nailbiter picks right out of the gate.
 Thailand's first pick of [HD1](https://osu.ppy.sh/beatmapsets/1233657#osu/2602195) slipped through their hands by a mere 47,592 points in the last few seconds following multiple misses, and Japan barely consolidated their break point with a 57,356-point victory on [DT2](https://osu.ppy.sh/beatmapsets/2462140#osu/5386832), placing them at a strong 2–0 lead going into the third pick of the match.

-This pick was an important chance for Thailand to get back into the match, and they took full advantage of it with a huge 754,792-point win on the alt-focused [NM3](https://osu.ppy.sh/beatmapsets/2462129#osu/5386798), led by ::{ flag=TH }:: [Arz3](https://osu.ppy.sh/users/6571991)'s 908,297 full combo.
+This pick was an important chance for Thailand to get back into the match, and they took full advantage of it with a huge 754,792-point win on the alt-focused [NM3](https://osu.ppy.sh/beatmapsets/2462129#osu/5386798), led by ::{ flag=TH }:: ::Arz3::{ user-id=6571991 }'s 908,297 full combo.
 Not to be outdone, Japan attempted the same on [DT3](https://osu.ppy.sh/beatmapsets/2462142#osu/5386835).
-Despite ::{ flag=TH }:: [Lesperry](https://osu.ppy.sh/users/18092331)'s 1,022,595 full combo tugging the rope with full force, Japan's overall team performance was enough to earn them the point for a 3–1 lead.
+Despite ::{ flag=TH }:: ::Lesperry::{ user-id=18092331 }'s 1,022,595 full combo tugging the rope with full force, Japan's overall team performance was enough to earn them the point for a 3–1 lead.

 After a few more traded picks, Japan was the first to reach match point at 4–2.
 Thailand opted for the [NM1](https://osu.ppy.sh/beatmapsets/2462126#osu/5386789) pick as their last, utilising their stronger consistency to outlast Japan with a 177,494 point lead.
 Japan followed by choosing [DT1](https://osu.ppy.sh/beatmapsets/53791#osu/163836), a 2012 blast from the past, as the last pick of the match.